kcshearon/hubot-spacecats/README.md

 # hubot-spacecats

-cats and space and stars, oh my
+cats and space and stars, oh my!

 See [`src/spacecats.coffee`](src/spacecats.coffee) for full documentation.